The white German Shepherd is a standout dog.

 However, this is a rare trait attributed to expression of a recessive gene for eye color.

-A white German Shepherd with short hair also has the same insulating undercoat as any German Shepherd, regardless of coat color.
+A German Shepherd with short hair has the same insulating undercoat as any German Shepherd, regardless of coat color.

 These dogs make for hard-working dogs who excel in guarding, herding, service, search and rescue, police, military and protection jobs.